-Rollers push the material over the mandrel’s contour, leaving the material thickness at a constant throughout the process.
 The workpiece depth thereby increases as the diameter is reduced, making conventional metal spinning one of the simplest and most affordable tooling techniques available.

 Not only is metal spinning an ideal machining method for prototype design and innovative product development, but it also involves the following advantages and disadvantages:

 NOTE: If you’re controlling spun materials in a CNC machine shop, be sure to check the offsets to determine the best machining conditions for each part.